DaleMargel/SParser/Readme.md

 Sparser.js exports 3 symbols.

 ### Rule
-The Rule function lets you define rules using string template literals.
-For instance, the following rule will read a string of integers.

-This rule, read a floating point number and push it onto a stack.
+The Rule function lets you define rules using tagged template literals.
+For instance, the following rule will read string, translate it to a float, then push it on to a stack.

 ```javascript
 	// read one or more digits